dseguy/changedBehavior/behavior/str_replaceOnArraysOfObjects.rst

      [0]=>
      string(3) def
    }
-   PHP Fatal error:  Uncaught Error: Object of class stdClass could not be converted to string in /codes/str_replaceOnArraysOfObjects.php:11
+   PHP Fatal error:  Uncaught Error: Object of class stdClass could not be converted to string